skyloutyr/VTT/README.md

 ## Command Line Arguments
 The following command line arguments are available (do not include the square brackets):
 ```
-**-debug [true/false]**: Enables/disables debug mode information and hooks without the debugger attached.
+-debug [true/false]: Enables/disables debug mode information and hooks without the debugger attached.

-**-server [port]**: Launches VTT without the graphical shell, terminal only, and starts a server on the specified port.
+-server [port]: Launches VTT without the graphical shell, terminal only, and starts a server on the specified port.

-**-quick [true/false]**: Launches VTT, hosts a server on the default port and connects to that server, bypassing the main menu.
+-quick [true/false]: Launches VTT, hosts a server on the default port and connects to that server, bypassing the main menu.

-**-connect [ip:port]**: Launches VTT and tries to connect to the address specified, bypassing the main menu.
+-connect [ip:port]: Launches VTT and tries to connect to the address specified, bypassing the main menu.

-**-loglevel [Off/Debug/Info/Warn/Error/Fatal]**: Specifies the logging level for the internal logger.
+-loglevel [Off/Debug/Info/Warn/Error/Fatal]: Specifies the logging level for the internal logger.

-**-gldebug [true/false]**: Launches the app with the OpenGL Debug flag set and sets up the necessary hooks.
+-gldebug [true/false]: Launches the app with the OpenGL Debug flag set and sets up the necessary hooks.

-**-timeout [number][postfix]**: Sets the timeout bound for both the client and the server to a specified value.
+-timeout [number][postfix]: Sets the timeout bound for both the client and the server to a specified value.
 If there was no client/server communication over this period of time the connection closes.
 Number is any positive number.
 Postfix indicates the rank, and can be ms(millisecond), s(seconds), m(minutes) or h(hours)

+-nocache [true]: If this argument is encountered the server will startup with the asset caching system disabled, regardless of the -servercache parameter.

+-servercache [number][postfix]: Sets the maximum server cache buffer before it is trimmed.
+Number is any positive number.
+Postfix indicates the rank, and can be b(bytes), kb(kilobytes), mb(megabytes) or gb(gigabytes)
 ```